 Yep!
 They should stay well in an airtight container in the fridge for 3-4 days.
 You can also freeze them for up to a month.

-As always, I love seeing your creations and hearing from you!
-If you try this Crumb Topped Mini Blueberry Muffins recipe, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for these Mini Blueberry Muffins, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Crumb Topped Mini Blueberry Muffins Recipe